 Next we hung the sheetrock on the newly framed walls.

-We debated between paint and wallpaper but found that the original plaster was in pretty rough shape.
-After a couple of debates (he wanted paint and I wanted paper), we changed our plans and made the decision to plank the walls.
+We debated between paint and wallpaper but the original plaster was in pretty rough shape.
+Once we saw the condition of the plater, we changed our plans and made the decision to plank the walls.

 Even though it’s a small room, it took a lot of planks (we used 4 sheets of plywood).
 We cut the sheets into planks, sanded and painted the edges.